GerritCodeReview/homepage/pages/site/support.md

 Triaging should include the following steps:

 1. Determine the right [priority](#priorities).
-2. Mark feature requests as `Type-Feature`.
+2. For feature requests set `Type` to `Feature Request`.
 3. Check that the component is correctly set, and update it if necessary.
+   Move security and privacy issues to the `Gerrit Code Review > Security` component (componentid: 1371046) to limit the issue visibility.
 4. If necessary, update the issue summary to be clear.
-5. Set label `Security` if it's a security or privacy issue.
-6. Close incomplete issues as `Incomplete`.
-7. Close spam issues as `Invalid`, flag them as spam and then delete them.
+5. If allowed flag spam issues as spam (3-dot menu -> `Mark as spam...`), otherwise close them as `Won't Fix (Infeasible)`.
-8. Check if the issue has been reported before and close it as `Duplicate` if possible.
+6. Check whether the issue has been reported before and close it as `Duplicate` if possible.
-9. Check if reproduction steps are present and clear.
-If not, ask the reporter to provide them and set the status to `AwaitingInformation`.
+7. Check if reproduction steps are present and clear.
+If not, ask the reporter to provide them, assign the issue to the reporter and asked them to unassign themselves from the issue once they provided the missing information (so that the issue goes back into the triage queue).
+8. If the issue is about a bug that affects Gerrit servers hosted by Google (`googlesource.com` servers) add the issue to the `Environment-Google` hotlist (hotlistid: 5052245) so that Googlers can have a look.
-10. Set the status to `Accepted` and add the label `Triaged-Yes` when the triaging is done.
+9. For issues that do not effect Gerrit servers hosted by Google (`googlesource.com` servers), add the issue to the `Triaged-Yes` hotlist (hotlistid: 5052889) when the triaging is done.

+**Tip:** Star this [bookmark
+group](https://issues.gerritcodereview.com/bookmark-groups/763138) to get the standard hotlists suggested when adding issues to hotlists.

 Triaging incoming issues is a community effort and is done on a best effort basis (also see [below](#response-time-and-slo)).